Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 This workshop is hosted in collaboration with University of Kent

-RAIFilm web page /programme-2019/ethnographic-film-and-mental-health-transformations-and-impact
+RAIFilm web page /films/ethnographic-film-and-mental-health-transformations-and-impact

 -